bitshares/dev.bitshares.works/docs/api/tryitout.rst

 ***********************************
-Try it out!
+BitShares API - Try it out!
 ***********************************

 The below links take you to BitShares API calls list page.
+They are ES Wrappers (i.e., Wrapper to expose **Elasticsearch** Bitshares node data to clients).
 On the page, you can select a call and set value(s) and try it out!

-* APIs - the Explorer uses to query the Mainnet
+* APIs - the Explorer uses to query the **Mainnet**

   - http://185.208.208.184:5000/apidocs/

-    - ES Wrapper : Wrapper to expose **Elasticsearch** Bitshares node data to clients

-* APIs - the Teatnet Explorer uses to query the Testnet
+* APIs - the Teatnet Explorer uses to query the **Testnet**

   - http://148.251.10.231:5000/apidocs/

-    - ES Wrapper : Wrapper to expose **Elasticsearch** Bitshares node data to clients

 ------------